zeonzip/gurted/README.md

 3. Certain properties like `scale` and `rotate` don't apply to the `active` pseudo-class because they rely on mouse_enter and mouse_exit events
 4. `<div style="bg-[#3b82f6] w-[100px] h-[100px] flex hover:scale-110 transition hover:rotate-45">Box</div>` something like this has the "Box" text (presumably the PanelContainer) as the target of the hover, not the div itself (which has the w/h size)
 5. font in button doesn't comply with CSS, its the projects default
+6. The HTML, or Lua, doesn't support non-UTF8 characters.
+The HTML parser relies on `PackedByteArray` (for the XMLParser, from my memory).

 Notes:
 - **< input />** is sort-of inline in normal web.
 We render it as a block element (new-line).